^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mucopolysaccharidosis, type IV (synonyms: galactose-6-sulfatase deficiency, beta-galactosidase deficiency, Morkio syndrome, mucopolysaccharidosis IVA, mucopolysaccharidosis IVB).
+Mucopolysaccharidosis type IV (synonyms: galactose-6-sulfatase deficiency, beta-galactosidase deficiency, Morquio syndrome, mucopolysaccharidosis IVA, mucopolysaccharidosis IVB).

 Epidemiology

-Mucopolysaccharidosis IV is an autosomal recessive progressive genetically heterogeneous disease that occurs as a result of mutations in genes encoding galactose-6-sulphatase (N-acetylgalactosamine-6-sulfatase) that participates in the metabolism of keratan sulfate and chondroitin sulfate or in the beta-galactosidase gene (this form is an allelic variant of Gml-gangliosidosis) leading to the manifestation of mucopolysaccharidosis IVA and mucopolysaccharidosis IVB, respectively.
-The gene N-acetyl-galactosamine-6-sulphatase - GALNS - is located on the long arm of the chromosome 16 - 16q24.3.
-Among the 148 known mutations, missense mutations account for 78.4%, nonsense mutations - 5%, small deletions - 9.2% major deletions and inserts - 4%.
-26.4% of the mutations were found in dinucleotides.
-The beta-galactosidase gene - GBS - is located on the short arm of the chromosome 3 - 3p21.
+Mucopolysaccharidosis IV is an autosomal recessive progressive genetically heterogeneous disease resulting from mutations in the genes encoding galactose-6-sulfatase (N-acetylgalactosamine-6-sulfatase), which is involved in the metabolism of keratan sulfate and chondroitin sulfate, or in the beta-galactosidase gene (this form is an allelic variant of Gml gangliosidosis), leading to the manifestation of mucopolysaccharidosis IVA and mucopolysaccharidosis IVB, respectively.
+The N-acetyl-galactosamine-6-sulfatase gene (GALNS) is located on the long arm of chromosome 16 - 16q24.3.
+Among 148 known mutations, missense mutations account for 78.4%, nonsense mutations - 5%, small deletions - 9.2%, large deletions and insertions - 4%.
+26.4% of mutations were found in dinucleotides.
+The beta-galactosidase gene - GBS - is located on the short arm of chromosome 3 - Зр21.

-Usually mucopolysaccharidosis IVA is more severe than mucopolysaccharidosis IVB.
-Valgus deformity of the joints, kyphosis, growth retardation with shortening of the trunk and neck and walking disorders are the first symptoms characteristic of Morkio syndrome.
-Other common disorders in this disease are mild corneal opacity, glaucoma, small teeth with an enamel structure disorder, multiple caries, hepatomegaly, acquired heart defects with predominant aortic valve involvement.
-Odontoid hypoplasia in combination with weakness of the ligamentous apparatus can lead to atlantoaxial subluxation and myelopathy of the cervical spine.
+Mucopolysaccharidosis IVA is usually more severe than mucopolysaccharidosis IVB.
+Hallux valgus, kyphosis, growth retardation with shortening of the trunk and neck, and gait disturbances are the first symptoms characteristic of Morquio syndrome.
+Other common disorders associated with this disease include mild corneal opacity, glaucoma, small teeth with enamel defects, multiple caries, hepatomegaly, and acquired heart defects primarily affecting the aortic valve.
+Odontoid hypoplasia combined with ligamentous weakness may lead to atlantoaxial subluxation and myelopathy of the cervical spine.

 Forms

-There are two subtypes of mucopolysaccharidosis, type IV: mucopolysaccharidosis IVA and mucopolysaccharidosis IVB, which differ in their primary biochemical defect.
+There are two known subtypes of mucopolysaccharidosis type IV: mucopolysaccharidosis IVA and mucopolysaccharidosis IVB, which differ in the primary biochemical defect.

-To confirm the diagnosis of mucopolysaccharidosis IV, a determination is made of the level of urinary glycosaminoglycan excretion and measurement of the activity of lysosomal N-acetyl-galactosamine-6-sulfatase and beta-galactosidase.
-In the case of mucopolysaccharidosis IV, as a rule, the total excretion of glycosaminoglycans in urine increases and hyperexceration of keratan sulfate is observed.
+To confirm the diagnosis of mucopolysaccharidosis IV, the level of urinary glycosaminoglycans excretion and the activity of lysosomal N-acetyl-galactosamine-6-sulfatase and beta-galactosidase are determined.
+In the case of mucopolysaccharidosis IV, as a rule, the total excretion of glycosaminoglycans in the urine increases and hyperexcretion of keratan sulfate is observed.
 However, cases without hyperexcretion of keratan sulfate are known.
-Enzyme activity is measured in leukocytes or a culture of skin fibroblasts using an artificial fluorogenic substrate.
+Enzyme activity is measured in leukocytes or skin fibroblast culture using an artificial fluorogenic substrate.

-Prenatal diagnosis is possible by measuring the activity of enzymes in the chorionic villus sampling at the 9-11th week of pregnancy and / or by determining the spectrum of glycosaminoglycans in the amniotic fluid at the 20-22nd week of pregnancy.
-For families with a known genotype, it is possible to carry out DNA diagnostics in the early stages of pregnancy.
+Prenatal diagnostics is possible by measuring enzyme activity in chorionic villus biopsy at 9-11 weeks of pregnancy and/or determining the spectrum of glycosaminoglycans in amniotic fluid at 20-22 weeks of pregnancy.
+For families with a known genotype, DNA diagnostics can be performed in early pregnancy.

 Differential diagnosis

-Differential diagnosis is performed both within the mucopolysaccharidosis group and with other lysosomal accumulation diseases: mucolipidosis, galactosialidosis, sialidosis, mannosidosis, fucosidosis, GM1-gangliosidosis.
+Differential diagnostics are carried out both within the group of mucopolysaccharidoses and with other lysosomal storage diseases: mucolipidoses, galactosialidosis, sialidosis, mannosidosis, fucosidosis, GM1 gangliosidosis.

-Effective methods are not developed.
-Symptomatic therapy is performed.
-The drug for enzyme replacement therapy is being developed and is undergoing the II stage of clinical trials.
+No effective methods have been developed.
+Symptomatic therapy is being performed.
+A drug for enzyme replacement therapy is being developed and is undergoing stage II clinical trials.

 Использованная литература